-- 5.3 An indicator to be taken into account in identifying the level of future provision is the sub-regional apportionment derived from the National and regional guidelines for aggregates provision in England.
-The latest guidelines were produced to cover the period for 2005-2020 and set out the level of provision which should be made by each Region. - 5.4 An annual "sub-regional apportionment" was produced from the 2005-2020 Guidelines by the East Midlands Aggregates Working Party (EMAWP).
+- 5.3.
+An indicator to be taken into account in identifying the level of future provision is the sub-regional apportionment derived from the National and regional guidelines for aggregates provision in England.
+The latest guidelines were produced to cover the period for 2005-2020 and set out the level of provision which should be made by each Region. - 5.4.
+An annual "sub-regional apportionment" was produced from the 2005-2020 Guidelines by the East Midlands Aggregates Working Party (EMAWP).
 For Leicestershire, this was 1.51 million tonnes of sand and gravel and 16.6 million tonnes of crushed rock.
-This sub-regional apportionment is 24.5% higher than the 2018 sand and gravel sales figure and 28% higher than the 2018 crushed rock sales figure.
-The sales for both sand and gravel and crushed rock in 2018 have both fallen since the end of 2017.
-It should be noted that the level of production outlined by the sub-regional apportionment has not been achieved in Leicestershire during the last 10 years. - 5.5 At the meeting of the East Midlands Aggregates Working Party in February 2013, doubts were expressed about the validity of the apportionment guidelines.
+This sub-regional apportionment is 20.8% higher than the 2019 sand and gravel sales figure and 19.6% higher than the 2019 crushed rock sales figure.
+The sales for both sand and gravel and crushed rock in 2019 have both increased since the end of 2018.
+It should also be noted that the level of production outlined by the sub-regional apportionment has not been achieved in Leicestershire during the last 10 years for either sand and gravel or hard rock. - 5.5.
+At the meeting of the East Midlands Aggregates Working Party in February 2013, doubts were expressed about the validity of the apportionment guidelines.
 It was considered that the figures were out of date, as they were based on aggregate output from a period of economic growth, and that they should consequently not be taken into account in identifying future levels of provision.
-It was agreed that future levels of provision be based on a rolling average of 10 years sales data and other relevant local information, in accordance with the NPPF.
+It was agreed that future levels of provision be based on a rolling average of 10 years sales data and other relevant local information, in accordance with the NPPF. - 5.6.
+In the Inspector's Report on the partial review of the Northamptonshire Minerals and Waste Local Plan, the Inspector stated "as they (the national guidelines) were based on production before the recession and within a different policy context, it would not be prudent to accord them very significant weight."
+This suggests that it would not be appropriate to base the production guideline in this LAA on the National and regional guidelines or the sub-regional apportionment.

-- 5.6 In the Inspector's Report on the partial review of the Northamptonshire Minerals and Waste Local Plan, the Inspector stated "as they (the national guidelines) were based on production before the recession and within a different policy context, it would not be prudent to accord them very significant weight."
-This suggests that it would not be appropriate to base the production guideline in this LAA on the National and regional guidelines or the sub-regional apportionment. - 5.7 The Inspectors report noted that the use of average sales over a 10-year period to quantify the amount of sand and gravel required over the Plan period is suitable and consistent with the approach set out in the NPPF provided that it is also based on the average of 10-year sales in additional to other relevant local information. - 5.8 In addition, the more recent increase in sales may not necessarily be reflective of an upturn in construction within the County as evidence indicates a slight downturn in housing completions from 2015/16 to 2016/17.
-Additionally, more than 40% of sand and gravel production annually is exported out of the County.
+- 5.7.
+The Inspectors report noted that the use of average sales over a 10-year period to quantify the amount of sand and gravel required over the Plan period is suitable and consistent with the approach set out in the NPPF provided that it is also based on the average of 10-year sales in additional to other relevant local information. - 5.8.
+In addition, the more recent increase in sales may not necessarily be reflective of an upturn in construction within the County as evidence indicates a slight downturn in housing completions from 2015/16 to 2016/17.
+Additionally, the most recent data (2014) indicate approximately 40% of sand and gravel production annually is exported out of the County.
 Therefore, sales may not necessarily correlate with economic activity within Leicestershire.
 Consequently, it is not considered necessary to depart from 10 years sales data when forecasting future aggregate provision.